 By the standard augmentation-of-regularity argument and the fact that the constraint is inactive near the boundary, we obtain that the semi-norms on the right-hand side of~\eqref{eq5} are both of order $\mathcal{O}(\kappa^{-1})$.
 An application of~\eqref{eq5} thus yields:

 where $\hat{C}>0$ in the last inequality is the constant associated with the augmentation-of-regularity argument (cf., e.g., \cite{Nec67}) and depends on $\omega$ and the scaled forcing term only.
-A rearrangement of the latter gives:
+Let us now observe that and application of the Poincar\'{e}-Friedrichs inequality gives: